Skylake-dev/Notes/Computer Security/Computer Security.md

 do not limit the number of attempts per account or IP but "throttle" them using captchas to slow down the attacker and prevent automated requests while alerting the user of the failed attempts.

 ### Cookies
 Solution developed to make HTTP somewhat stateful.
-The basic idea is to have the web server store a small text file (containing an id or some preferences settings) on the browser of the user that visisted the website in order to recognize it later.
+The basic idea is to have the web server store a small text file (containing an id or some preferences settings) on the browser of the user that visited the website in order to recognize it later.
 This idea was (and is) also abused to track a specific user across website (for instance, for advertisement purposed).
 Cookies are also used to store sessions for the users in order not to have them log in each time.
 This poses other problems because it can lead to sessions being stolen or created if the mechanism that builds the random tokens is predictable.